The 21st Century of Gerry Anderson – Space 1999 (part 1)

 By now, ITC had sunk too much money into UFO 2 and Gerry Anderson invested too much of himself.
 They went into emergency salvage mode.

 ITC America, whose requirements would eventually destroy Space 1999 sprang into action making brainless demands.
-The personal cost of commanding the defense of Earth had been enormous to Ed Straker and been a hit with the show’s fans.
+The personal cost of commanding the defense of Earth had been enormous to Ed Straker and had been a hit with the show’s fans.
 But ITC America’s Abe Mandell hated it and commanded that Straker be discarded for a new character.

 Sorry, Ed.